BioGenies/MetaboCrates/inst/metabocrates/texts/mv_types_tbl.md

-This table shows the number
-of missing values of each type.
+This table contains the number of missing values in the data of each type.